KarinaRomero/videocall-web-app/README.md

 # To start

 Firstly, you make sure that the signaling channel is running.
-You can navigate into videocall-web-app/bin and execute www file.
+You can run application with WebStorm.
 Navigate to http://localhost:3000/